The theology company logo

 First error correction, then transmission protocols etc. The user's input must bore down to the physical layer, travel whatever distance and then burrow back up to the user's output

-Now we assume that all the in formation traded in the universe is encoded and transmitted in physical form.
+Now we assume that all the in formation traded in the Universe is encoded and transmitted in physical form.
 Landauer

 Now let u equate the physical layer and the natural numbers.
-This is equation is made possible by the observation that every observable event in the universe involved at least one quantum of action.
+This is equation is made possible by the observation that every observable event in the Universe involved at least one quantum of action.
 No smaller events are observed.
-Their discreteness renders the events of the universe countable and so we assume that they can be placed into correspondence with some set of natural numbers.
+Their discreteness renders the events of the Universe countable and so we assume that they can be placed into correspondence with some set of natural numbers.

-In the General Scholium of the Principia, Newton gave the role of designing and sustaining the physical universe he had revealed to God, conceived in the classical Christian model.
+In the General Scholium of the Principia, Newton gave the role of designing and sustaining the physical Universe he had revealed to God, conceived in the classical Christian model.
 The quantum

 [page 169]

-mechanical version of God is the wave function of the universe, an abstract piece of mathematical machinery that gives us a rather miraculously useful description of what selects the events we see from the ones we don't.
+mechanical version of God is the wave function of the Universe, an abstract piece of mathematical machinery that gives us a rather miraculously useful description of what selects the events we see from the ones we don't.

 We get from the CU to quantum mechanics via the idea of function space realized as Hilbert space.